 - The chain.
-Probably the bike part that needs changing most regularly.
-Although giving it a weekly clean will give it a little longer use, if you are to spot significant wear or stretch in your chain, it’s probably time to get a new one.
-There are tools such as a chain checker, which can examine the links between each chain, which will help confirm whether or not it’s time for a new one.
+Often the bike part that needs changing most regularly.
+Although giving it a weekly clean will give it extend its life, if you spot significant wear or stretch in your chain, it’s time for a replacement.
+There are tools such as a chain checker to examine the links between each chain and will help confirm whether or not it’s time for a replacement.

 - Tyres.
 This all comes down to the type you use.
-If they aren’t particularly good, they can wear out quicker than the chain and the cassette.
-In most cases, bike tyres should last up to 3000 to 4000 miles, although this is less for racing tyres.
-All in cases it’s good to give them a look over after a long cycle.
+Lower quality tyres can wear out quicker than the chain and the cassette.
+In most cases, bike tyres should last up to 4000 miles, and less for racing tyres.
+As always, give them a look over after a long cycle.

 - The Cassette.
-It’s a common view that for every two chains, you should replace your cassette.
+For every two chains, you should replace your cassette.
 If you take good care and maintain your drivetrain, your cassette can last up to three chains.
 If the gears start skipping, even after you’ve changed your chain, it means a cog has been worn out and the entire cassette needs to be replaced.

 Top tips for road bike maintenance

-Although there is unsurprisingly a fair amount of crossover between basic bike and road bike maintenance, it has its own particular issues to focus upon
+Although there is some crossover between basic bike and road bike maintenance, the latter has its own set of best practices.

 Don’t neglect your pedals

-They’re often the last bike part cyclists look at, sometimes to the extent where old pedals will be transferred to a new bike.
-Keep an eye out for loose bearings and especially worn out cleats, as although pedals can be kept spinning smoothly through tightening or a servicing, worn out cleats cannot be replaced and can lead to injury.
+Pedals are often the last bike part cyclists look at.
+Keep an eye out for loose bearings and especially worn out cleats, as although pedals can be kept spinning smoothly through tightening or servicing, worn-out cleats can’t be replaced and could lead to injury.

 Listen to your freehubs

-If they’re getting louder, it’s very likely they’re dirty and have dried out, and will need a clean.
-Providing you have the instructions and tools that are specific to the brand of bike or freehubs, it shouldn’t take too long.
-It’s also compliance for brands to recommend what bike lube to use, but if in doubt, go with a thin grease or thick oil, as standard grease often causes drag and sticking.
+If your freehubs are getting louder, it’s likely that they’re dirty and have dried out, and require a clean.
+If you follow the instructions and tools that are specific to the brand of bike or freehubs — this shouldn’t take too long.
+Brands will often recommend what type of bike lube you should use, but if in doubt, go with a thin grease or thick oil, as standard grease often causes drag and sticking.

 Check up on your Derailleur Hanger

 Due to the design of modern road bikes, it's pretty easy for a soft alloy derailleur hanger to get bent out of shape.
-If your bike does happen to fall down on the derailleur side of the bike, it’s worth giving it a check, regardless of whether or not you were sitting on the bike.
-Failure to do this could lead to spokes getting caught in the chain scenario, which is something that no one wants.
+If your bike does happen to fall on the derailleur side of the bike, it’s worth giving it a check, regardless of whether or not you were sitting on the bike.
+Failure to do this could lead to spokes getting caught in the chain scenario, which no one wants!

 Be mindful of loose & rolling parts

-They often sound like your road bike is falling apart, but in reality it’s easy to find the cause of loose and rolling parts.
-First off, check your saddle bag for loose parts.
-It’s amazing how often bikes have a loose bottle cage.
-Other causes include the previously mentioned loose cassettes, as well as hubs, headset.
+Loose and rolling parts often sound like your road bike is falling apart, but in reality, it’s easy to find the cause of loose and rolling parts.
+First off, check your saddlebag for loose parts.
+A loose bottle cage is usually the main perpetrator!
+Other causes include the previously mentioned loose cassettes, as well as hubs and headset.